MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-collaboration.md

 ### As a project collaborator

 * Clone the project from GitHub
-* Login to M365 account
+* Log in to M365 account
-* Login to Azure account which has contributor permission for all the Azure resources being used in this project.
+* Log in to Azure account, which has contributor permission for all the Azure resources being used in this project.
 * To preview your Teams app, deploy the project to remote.
 * Launch remote to have a preview of the Teams app.

 For more information, see [build and run your Teams app in remote environment](/microsoftteams/platform/sbs-gs-javascript?tabs=vscode%2Cvsc%2Cviscode%2Cvcode&tutorial-step=3&branch).

 > [!NOTE]
-> Collaborators should login using the account added by project owner which is **under the same tenant with project owner**.
+> Collaborators should log in using the account added by project owner which is **under the same tenant with project owner**.

 ### Limitation

 You can't remove collaborators directly from Teams Toolkit extension.
 Follow the steps to remove collaborators manually:

-  1. Go to Teams Developer Portal and select your Teams app by name or app id.
+  1. Go to Teams Developer Portal and select your Teams app by name or app ID.
   2. Select **Owners** from left panel.
   3. Select and remove the collaborator.
   4. Go to [Azure Active Directory](https://ms.portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps), select **App registration** from left panel, and find your AAD App.